ji-podhead/DevOps/cheatsheets.md

 ---

-## Github Organisation Pats
+## Github Organisation Access Tokens (Pats)
 this is kinda confusing at first:
-  - you have to allow the creation of pats in the organisation settings
+  - 1. you have to allow the creation of pats in the organisation settings
-  - go to your ***personal*** developer settings where you usually create access keys
+  - 2. go to your ***personal*** developer settings where you usually create access keys
-  - create a net pat, but choose the target organisation
+    - create a new pat, but choose your organisation as the target organisation/account instead of your profile
-  - go back to your organisation and allow the pat, if a user is not admin and you set *Require administrator approval* to true
+  - 3. go back to your organisation settings and allow the pat
+    - only if the user that requested the pat is not admin and you have set *Require administrator approval* to true

 ---
 ## clone another (private) repo in gh actions using checkout